 On 6 June 2014, IRGC organised a roundtable discussion on the governance of emerging risks.
 The majority of participants were practitioners in the public and private sectors.
 Others were from academia, with expertise in various disciplines.
-Context: In order to help organisations better identify, evaluate, manage and communicate emerging risks, IRGC first worked on the concept of risk emergence, before […]
+The objective of the roundtable was to discuss ways to help organisations better identify, evaluate, manage and communicate emerging risks.
+The event followed IRGC’s […]

 With support from the John D. and Catherine T. MacArthur Foundation, the Paul Scherrer Institute and the Center for Climate and Energy Decision Making at Carnegie Mellon University jointly organised with IRGC on 18-19 November 2013 a workshop on “Small Modular Reactors”.
 Implications on low carbon energy and nuclear security Over the past decade, there has been growing interest in […]

 27-28 June 2013 Swiss Re Centre for Global Dialogue, Zurich, Switzerland IRGC organised an expert workshop on the theme of Governance of slow-developing catastrophic risks (SDCRs), to discuss how scientists and policy makers could together improve the governance of this type of risks.
 SDCRs are specific to complex, nested systems with multiple interacting feedback loops.
 While negative feedback contributes to stability, (net) […]

 Download the expert workshop description and agenda here As part of the IRGC International conference on the theme of ‘From Crisis Management to Risk Governance’, IRGC organised jointly with Tsinghua University, an expert workshop on National Risk Assessment and Risk Management at the Country Level.
 Governments have to manage a portfolio of threats of different nature that may affect their […]